zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 The role we located mixes in some tokens into the Quote braid we are using to parse the `qww`'s contents.
-Our buggy combination of `„”` quotes is conspicuously missing from the list.
+Our buggy combination of `„”` quotes is conspicuously absent from the list.
 Let's add it!

     token escape:sym<„ ”> {
         <?[„]> <quote=.LANG('MAIN','quote')>